Planning-nl/vugel-docs/docs/README.md

 - `elementOffsetX` / `elementOffsetY`: the offset of the mouse w.r.t. the current element
 - `currentElement: { offsetX: number; offsetY: number; element: Element; }`: The tree2d target and offset.

+> To get the relative offset to the event handling node use: `e.currentTarget!.getLocalOffset(e.canvasOffsetX, e.canvasOffsetY)`.

 ### Touch events
 Touch events are not supported in the regular sense.
 Instead, we provide basic touch support by converting the first touch and translating it to the corresponding mouse event.